-Now that the franchise is going through its own Renaissance period and there’s a new Tomb Raider novel on the horizon, I thought it was the right time to revisit the Dark Ages and pick up a copy of The Amulet of Power to see if Tomb Raider can really translate well to print.
+Now that the franchise is going through its own Renaissance period and there’s a new Tomb Raider novel on the horizon, I thought it was a good time to revisit the Dark Ages and pick up a copy of The Amulet of Power to see if Tomb Raider can translate well to print.

 Here’s the official synopsis:

 Here at last – the first exciting book in a bold new series of Lara Croft novels tying directly into the popular video games.
 The Amulet of Power reveals the never-before shown events that took place between “The Last Revelation” and “Angel of Darkness.”
 Trapped beneath the ruins of an Egyptian tomb, Lara faces certain death…until fate intervenes and sets her on the trail of an ancient talisman of power.